danielfett/draft-dpop/mainmatter.md

 [ todo ]

+  * The contents of JWK URIs might change; the key for which the possession is proven in the token request might not be the same against which the AT is later checked.
+  * AS/RS MUST check `typ` in JWTs!
   * Actually sender-constraining access tokens (or any token which is not one-time use) without introducing a state is not possible.
   * Using time for AT pop token enables precomputing attacks
   * mTLS stronger against intercepted connections